Unobtainiumrock/systems-design-proposal/README.md

 - [] Incorporate the entity diagram for data aggregation & storage, with icons for integrations
 - [] Develop user stories to showcase how the memory interface can be customized via groupings of tribal personas
 - [] Practice the elevator pitch for these concepts and consider converting these to a video presentation --feed info on silver platter.
+- [] **Add back in notes on teh trade-offs between virality content vs in-depth and quality content**
+- [] Mention Character.Ai as a potential way to capture the essence & personality of certain users.
+Investigate if they offer the right kind of integrations

 ## Table of Contents